shabanakm/shabanakm.github.io/index.md

   Conducted weekly one-hour sessions on basic machine learning algorithms, as a part of PMRF teaching requirements.
 Designed and delivered the course content as well as prepared weekly quizzes and programming assignments. [[Slides]](https://github.com/shabanakm/PMRF-Teaching-Material/tree/main/Introduction%20to%20Machine%20Learning)

-- **Introduction to Python programming**
+- **Introduction to Python programming, LaTeX**
   Government Polytechnic College, Palakkad
   (_March 2022_ - )

-  Conducting weekly 1-2 hour hands-on sessions on python programming for final year Diploma students of the Computer Hardware Engineering department.
+  Conducting weekly 1-2 hour hands-on sessions on python programming and LaTeX for final year Diploma students of the Computer Hardware Engineering department.

 ## Education